Nik Fackler

 Nik Fackler is an American filmmaker and musician.
 His 2008 romantic drama film Lovely, Still was nominated for a 2010 Independent Spirit Award for Best First Screenplay.
 His second film was an experimental documentary film, Sick Birds Die Easy (2012).
 Fackler is also a founding member, singer, and multi-instrumentalists of the electropop band Icky Blossoms.
+Fackler has also directed music videos, including for the song Don't Bring Me Down by Sia.